 It is also useful to test the NI device on another computer.
 Make sure that the second computer is meeting the product's system specifications and that the device's driver has been installed.
 If the device fails to light up on the second computer, the hardware could be defective.
-In this case, please contact our technical support team via the support form.
+In this case, please contact our hardware support team.

 If the driver and / or firmware of your NI device has not been correctly installed or is not up-to-date, your device may not be recognized and the light(s) on the device will blink upon connecting it to your system.
 Follow the steps below in order to ensure that you have installed the driver / firmware correctly: